 Complex strategy, progress & evolution, new challenges & theories (Uh huh)

 Rejecting authority of those who hold me back (Eek, but sounds about right)

-My current role as a business-owner ticks all these boxes, but so did various roles in management consulting and corporate COO.
+My current role as a business-owner ticks all these boxes, but so did various roles in my corporate career.
 The key was to focus first on HOW I like to work, then look for roles where the WHAT was also appealing.